dpriskorn/DanceDatabase/README.md

 # Dance Database

-This is an attempt to create a data backbone for the Scandinavian social dance community which the author is happy to be a part of.
+[The Dance Database](https://dance.wikibase.cloud/wiki/Main_Page) is a new open data backbone for the Scandinavian social dance community which the author is happy to be a part of.

+This repository has scripts to help populate and fix issues in the database.

 ## Vision
 One place where event organizers publish their events which can then be fanned out to mulitple applications and used in LLMs by everyone.